On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 🎯 Worried about passing?

 Don’t be.
 You’ll get one-to-one support from your assessor every step of the way.
 They'll help you build your portfolio as you go, making sure you stay on track.
-We’ve supported thousands of learners complete this NVQ — with a 100% pass rate.
+We’ve supported thousands of learners to complete this NVQ — with a 100% pass rate.

 What You’ll Learn on the Spectator Safety Course